arielccjr/Journal2025/README.txt

             : Re-Point 2:       Self-awareness, delayed gratification, and cultural evolution prove our capacity for free will.
             : Re-Point 3:       Addressing counterarguments reveals the balance between instinct and choice.
             : CLOSING:          Ultimately, the power to choose defines what it means to be human.

+# **~STOP/DECODE: NOT-IN:BLINK/DEAFEN/FLEE/MASK/FAST() & NOT-OUT:HIDE/MUTE/PAUSE/BLOW/SPIT(), LEAST-COMMON-DENOMINATOR-1**
+    ~SYNTAX-KEY-CODES: PARTS OF NATURAL-LANGUAGE
+        0=CONJUNCTION= AND, OR, &, /,
+        1=ADVERB
+        2=VERB = IS/ARE,
+        3=ADJECTIVE
+        4=PRONOUN
+        5=POSITION
+        6=LODIAL
+        7=FACT
+        8=PAST-TENSE
+        9=FUTURE-TENSE
+        NC=NEGATIVE-CONTEXT:
+        DPV=DANGLING-PARTICIPLE-VERB.
+        BS=LAW OF THE BOXING/BRACKETS.
+        ISS=VACATERS-WORDS/CHARACTERS IN THE ITALICS-FONT.
+        FS=CHANGING-FONTS-SIZES/VACATES-CONTINUANCE.
+        PS=VACATES-WORDS/CHARACTERS BETWEEN THE PARENTHESES.
+        QS=VACATES-WORDS/CHARACTERS BETWEEN THE QUOTATIONS.
+        LDS=VACATES-WORDS BETWEEN THE LONG-DASHES OR CHARACTERS-TOUCHING
+        VC=VOID-CONTINUANCE = ".", ",", "?", "!"
+    ~FALLACY: A linguistic error
+        : Fallacies in language, clarifying ambiguous terms, sentence structure, or assumptions usually suffices.
+            : Equivocation: Using a word with multiple meanings ambiguously in an argument.
+“The law should be followed because it is the ‘law of nature,’”
+            : Amphiboly: Ambiguity arising from poor sentence structure or unclear phrasing.
+“Flying planes can be dangerous,”
+            : Accent: Changing the meaning of a statement by emphasizing different words.
+“I didn’t say she stole the money,” : Composition: Assuming what is true of parts is true for the whole.
+“All parts of the car are lightweight, so the whole car must be lightweight,”
+            : Division: Assuming what is true of the whole is true for each part.
+“The team is successful, so every team member is successful,”
+        : Fallacies Outside Language: focusing on the logical structure, causation, or evidentiary support is essential.
+            : Begging the Question (Petitio Principii): Assuming the truth of what the argument is supposed to prove.
+“Reading is beneficial because it’s good for you,”
+            : False Cause (Post Hoc Ergo Propter Hoc): Assuming that because one event follows another, the first caused the second.
+“I wear my lucky charm, and my grades improved,”
+            : Accident: Misapplying a general rule to an exception or specific case.
+“Cutting people is wrong, so surgeons are immoral,”
+            : Converse Accident (Hasty Generalization): Drawing a broad conclusion from a limited sample.
+“One politician lied, so all politicians are liars,”
+            : False Analogy: Comparing two things that aren’t sufficiently similar in relevant aspects.
+“Employees are like nails; you have to hit them on the head to make them work,”
+            : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
+“If we let students redo assignments, they’ll expect to retake exams,”
+            : Ad Hominem: Attacking the person instead of the argument itself.
+“You shouldn’t listen to her because she’s not a scientist,”
+            : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise. ei. a celebrity endorses a health product, ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
+        : It has three parts:
+            : Major term: Found in the major premise and conclusion.
+"All mammals (Middle Term) are warm-blooded.
+(Major Premise)" All humans are mortal.
+(Universal and necessary premise)
+            : Minor term: Found in the minor premise and conclusion.
+"Whales are mammals.
+(Minor Premise)".
+Socrates is a human.
+(Particular known fact)
+            : Middle term: Links the two premises but does not appear in the conclusion.
+"Therefore, whales are warm-blooded.
+(Conclusion)".
+(Demonstrated conclusion)
+        : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
+            : Figure 1: Middle term is subject in one premise, predicate in another.
+            : Figure 2: Middle term is predicate in both premises.
+            : Figure 3: Middle term is subject in both premises.
+            : Figure 4: Middle term switches placement.
+        : Each figure contains valid or invalid moods, which define how premises are arranged using:
+            : A (Universal Affirmative: "All A are B").
+            : E (Universal Negative: "No A are B")
+            : I (Particular Affirmative: "Some A are B").
+            : O (Particular Negative: "Some A are not B") ~STATEMENT: are combinations of words that express truth or falsity.
+        : Contradictory statements: One must be true, the other false.
+            : Affirmation: “Socrates is wise.”
+            : Negation: “Socrates is not wise.”
+        : Contrary statements: Both cannot be true, but both can be false.
+            : “All men are wise.”
+            : “No man is wise.”
+        : Modal Logic/Implication: Helps in predicting future truths without contradiction.
+            : Necessity: Something must be true.
+“The sun must rise.”
+            : Possibility: Something may or may not be true.
+“It may rain tomorrow.”
+    ~WORD/TERM: Symbol of mental concepts.
+        : POSITIVE (+1/Vice of Excess) & NEGATIVE (-1/Vice of Deficiency),
+        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, : WHY:
+                : Material – What something is made of (e.g., a statue is made of marble).
+                : Formal – The essence or shape of something (e.g., the design of the statue).
+                : Efficient – What brings something into being (e.g., the sculptor carving the statue).
+                : Final – The purpose or goal of something (e.g., the statue exists to honor someone).
+            : WHEN: Time, SCHEDULE= BirthStart*DeathFinish...
+ClockCycle/Hertz/Second/Minute/Hour/Day/Month/Season/Year...: CHRONOLOGY, measure of motion in relation to before and after.
+            : WHERE: Space, HOME= Earth*Heaven...
+Point/Index/DomainNameSystem/FileDirectory/Position/Location/Continent/Sea/Climate...: ASTRONOMY (PTOLEMY), GEOGRAPHY
+            : WHO: Relations (e.g., "bigger than," "father of"), FAMILIAR= Mother*Father...
+Blood/Tribe/Race/Specie/Genus/Status...: Personality, Community (Polis), .
+            : HOW:
+                : Quality – What kind of thing it is (e.g., "red," "brave," "intelligent").
+                : Quantity – How much or how big something is (e.g., "five feet tall," "three liters").
+                : State – What condition it is in (e.g., "armed," "healthy," "wet").
+                : Action – What it is doing
+                : Passion (Being Acted Upon) – What is being done to it (e.g., "being burned," "being pushed").
+                : Position – How it is arranged (e.g., "sitting," "lying down").

+                : READING-WRITING:
+                    : Weights&Measures, Letters/Spells,
+                    : File Types: Array, Libraries, Node/Tree, Graph/Web/Forest, 3D Matrix...
+                    : NOT-READING/FORGETTING-NOT-WRITING/ERASING
+                : SEEING-SHOWING:
+                    : EYES: Camera, Optical/Ocular System, Photoreceptor,
+                    : VIEW: 1st, 2nd(Possess), 3rd(God View),
+                    : SHOT: Close-up, Medium, Long/Wide...
+                    : ANGLE: Up-Down,  Right-Left
+                    : FORM: Dot(), Line(Straight, Curve), Shape(), Size(Ratio)
+                    : Display: DellMonitor, WacomTablet, Web, Letter, Flag, Media: Comics, Shows, Movies, Physique+Beauty, Portrait/Figure, Character, Concept/Sequential
+                    : GEOMETRY: Bitmap: GraphicsGenerator>ScreenBuffer(ImageWidthxHeight): Character/Text/List/String = ASCII>UNICODE
+                    : LIGHT: SOURCE(Sun, Moon, Stars, Lamp...), White(High, Center, Halftone, Reflected(Shine, Matte)), COLOR(Red/Magenta, Green/Yellow, Blue/Cyan)
+                    : NOT-SEEING/BLINDING-NOT-SHOWING/HIDING:
+                        : BLINK/Cover, Void, Opacity(Clear-Opaque), Absorption, Refraction/Distortion (Water, Mirage), Blur,
+                        : SHADOW(Terminator, Core, Occlusion, Cast),
+                : HEARING-SOUNDING:
+                    : EARS: Rode Mic,
+                    : Sound: Throat, Instrument, RealtekSpeakers: Wave/Audio: Amplitude, Spectogram..., GENRES: Alt, Post-Rock, Country, Gregorian Chant, Foreign
+                    : RHYTHM: Beat, Amp/Volume
+                    : NOT-HEARING/DEFEANING-NOT-SOUNDING/MUTING
+                        : NOISE, Mumble, Stutter, Cry, Explode, Whisper, Introversion, Effects : SILENCE, Ambience
+                : FEELING-MOVING:
+                    : SKINS: Hands, Feet, Mouse, Keyboard, Controller : TEMPERATURE: Cold, Warm, Hot, Weather:  Humidity, Pressure : TEXTURE: Rough, Smooth
+                    : MASS: Light, Heavy
+                    : SPEED: Slow, Fast,
+                    : DISTANCE/ZOOM: In, Out
+                    : EMOTION: Reaction, INERTIA, Love, Hate
+                    : MOTION: MartialArts, eSports, Dance, Animation/GUI, Robotics, Driving, Pokemon, Counter-Strike, BattleRealms, OnePiece, BannerSaga, Transistor
+                    : NOT-FEELING/EVADING-NOT-MOVING/PAUSING:
+                        : EVASION, Clothes, Armour, Fear, Shyness, Rejection, : STILLNESS, Rest
+                : SMELLING-EMITTING:
+                    : NOSE: Lungs, Air, Diffusion
+                    : Smells(Floral, Fruity, Earthy, Spicy, Woody, Musky, Sweet...), Yawn : Emitted/Exhaled: EXHAUST, Sigh, Sneeze/Cough, Burp, Fart, Vent/Purifyer, Cig, CarbonDioxide
+                    : NOT-SMELLING/BLOWING-NOT-EMITTING/FILTERING?:
+                        : MASK/FILTER, BLOW: Fan
+                        : CHOKE: Suffocate, Hiccup, Cold, Asthma, Breath-Holding : EATING-CREATING:
+                    : TONGUE: Throat, Stomach, Intestine, Energy, Power, Heat, Ingestion (Chewing & Swallowing), Enzyme Activity in the Small Intestine, Absorption of Nutrients
+                    : EATEN: Flavors(Bitter, Salty, Sour, Sweet, Savory...), HautCuisin : CREATED: BODY/Flesh/Blood, Physique/Health(CAFBasicTraining), Seed(TaoistNoNut)
+                        : GnRH (Gonadotropin-releasing hormone) from the hypothalamus triggers the release of LH (luteinizing hormone) and FSH (follicle-stimulating hormone), : Spermatogenesis(Testes) & Oogenesis(Ovaries)
+                        : Elements, Metals/Conductors
+                    : NOT-EATING/FASTING-NOT-CREATING/BREAKING:
+                        : FAST: Hunger, Thirst, Starvation,
+                        : SOIL: Spit, Shit, Piss, Poison/Pollution, Disease, Waste Elimination : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
+    ~THE GOLDEN MEAN: Deficiency (too little of a trait) vs Excess (too much of a trait), ei.
+Courage is the mean between cowardice (deficiency) and recklessness (excess).
+        : Prime Mover (God), a being that causes motion without itself being moved.
+To avoid infinite regress, there must be a first, unmoved mover.
+            : True (not subject to doubt).
+            : Primary (not from anything else).
+            : Immediate (not needing proof).
+            : More knowable than conclusions.
+        : Empty, Void of Substance